sufiahsalleh/Object-Detection-of-Waste/README.md

 <h1>Motivation of the idea</h1>

 - We also inspired to do this object detection waste for education purpose which to help kids in learning that there is many type of waste that can be recycled.
-- This project also our CDLE capstone project.This project also our CDLE capstone project.
+- This project also our CDLE capstone project.

 <h1>Data Set Sources</h1>